gzmatte/trash/HT.md

 ---

 ON = MORE FRAMES IN GAMES, POOR LATENCY.
-RECOMMENDED TO DISABLE IN 8+ CORE SYSTEM, TEST ON 6 CORES.

 OFF = LOWEST LATENCY, FPS MAY VARY; MOUSE WILL FEEL AMAZING.
 > CAREFUL WITH 8k POLLING RATES (they use a lot of cpu without HT/SMT).